How Credit Scores Work

 If your credit score isn’t excellent, then you might want to take steps to improve the likelihood of being approved for the new small business credit card you want.
 Your first step should be to try to improve your credit score in the short term.
 With 30% of your FICO score being determined by the amounts you owe, the quickest way to see an improvement of your credit score is to pay off your existing balances.

 Also note that even if you’re paying your statement balances in full every month, the amount on your balance is reported as debt.
 But if you pay off your credit card balances just before your statement closing date, then you’ll have very little, if any debt reported to the three major consumer credit bureaus.
 And if you’re paying off any long-term balances, then you should make sure to wait until the end of your statement period so that your new balance will be reported on your credit history, and reflected in your credit score.

 Once you apply for a new small business credit card, there are some things that you can do to increase your chances of being approved.
 First, make sure to include all of your eligible income.
-This includes any investment income, government benefits, alimony and child support payments.
+This includes any investment income, government benefits, alimony, and child support payments.
 You can also include the income of your spouse or domestic partner, so long as you have a reasonable expectation of access to those funds for the purpose of repaying a loan.

-If you haven’t received an immediate approval to your application, your next step should be contacting the card issuer and speaking with a representative.
+If you haven’t received immediate approval for your application, your next step should be contacting the card issuer and speaking with a representative.
 Your credit score isn’t the only factor that card issuers consider when deciding on a small business credit card application.
 This is your time to explain your business and why you need a credit card for it.
 Surprisingly, much of this process can be manual, so what you say to the representative can make a difference.

 It can take a little work to figure out what cards you can get with your credit score, but it’s worth the effort.
-By applying for the best cards available to you, and managing them responsibly, you can utilize all the best features, benefits and rewards that small business cards offer.
+By applying for the best cards available to you, and managing them responsibly, you can utilize all the best features, benefits, and rewards that small business cards offer.